one3chens/jwplayer-ios-bestPracticeApps/README.md

 - The target named JWRemoteController is an Apple Watch app capable of controlling the JW Player in the iOS App named JWRemotePlayer.

+- The target named JWRemoteCastController is an Apple Watch app capable of casting the video being reproduced in the iOS App named JWRemoteCastPlayer to a Chrome Cast device.

 ## Initial Setup:

 ### Via CocoaPods